-To the north of the application site is the detached 2-storey building of the former St Andrews Centre with Bayswell Road beyond.
-The application site is on land that previously formed the wider garden ground of the former St Andrews Centre.
-To the east of the site are residential flats and to the south a line of mature trees and a high stone wall with the rear gardens of residential houses beyond.
-The site is bounded to the west by a line of mature trees and a high stone wall with a single storey commercial garage building beyond.
+The application site is on land that previously formed the wider garden ground of the former St Andrews Centre a detached 2-storey building and which is to the north of the application site.
+That building has planning permission (19/00623/P and 20/01433/P) to be converted into 4 flats.
+Beyond the former St Andrew Centre building is the residential property of The Manse beyond which is Bayswell Road.
+To the south the site is bounded by a line of mature trees and a high stone wall with the rear gardens of residential houses beyond.
+The site is bounded to the west by a line of mature trees and a high stone wall with a long linear single storey commercial garage building beyond.

-In February 2014 planning permission ref: 13/00394/P was granted for the erection of 18 flats on land adjacent to the application site.
-Those flats, known as Garrison Green, have been built and are occupied.
+To the east are the flats known as Garrison Green, and which were the subject of planning permission ref: 13/00394/P which granted permission for 18 flats that land.
 Those flats are comprised of two 3 storey high pitched roof buildings of contemporary style located to the north and south of that site respectively.